 Involving Youth In System Reform

-In the last 10 years, FLY staff have consistently been invited to participate and take leadership roles in county committees working on juvenile justice reform.
+During FLY’s history, FLY staff have consistently been invited to participate and take leadership roles in county committees working on juvenile justice reform.
 We believe that the youth are critically important in this process.
 So to ensure their voices and insights are a part of the discussion, FLY has designed workshops and a course in political action in which probation youth research, analyze, and propose adaptations to juvenile justice policies and procedures.

 As a result of this program, incarcerated youth have made oral/written presentations and written recommendations to:

 • Santa Clara County’s Probation Department which resulted in significant reform in their local juvenile facilities;

 • the Office of the Public Defender, which resulted in a comprehensive evaluation of Juvenile Delinquency Attorneys and new training protocols;